kiewic/kiewic.github.io/_posts/2016-04-30-custom-shapes-in-the-power-bi-waffle-chart.md

 {% include image.html url="/assets/images/power-bi-waffle-chart.png" description="Power BI Waffle Chart" %}

-Once you have an SVG file, you can obtain a path by uploading it at [http://kiewic.com/paths][paths] and you will get a list of the paths that make up your SVG image.
+Once you have an SVG file, you can obtain a path by uploading it at [http://kiewic.github.io/paths][paths] and you will get a list of the paths that make up your SVG image.

-{% include image.html url="/assets/images/power-bi-waffle-chart-kiewic-paths.png" description="kiewic.com paths website screenshot" %}
+{% include image.html url="/assets/images/power-bi-waffle-chart-kiewic-paths.png" description="paths website screenshot" %}

 Select the path in one of the boxes (there may be only one), copy it, and use it as a string value in your Power BI input file (a CSV file is the easiest):